porsager/runco/README.md

 A very simple no dependencies way to run multiple npm scripts in parallel / concurrently.

-It supports wildcards and loads environment variables from your `.env` files automatically.
+It supports tail wildcards and loads environment variables from `.env` files automatically.

+It also allows child processes to gracefully exit on SIGINT which helps when testing things that need a shutdown procedure.

 ## Example